taseebali/real-time-vision-system/src/core/README.md

 ### `start()`

-Start the assistant and begin processing frames with performance monitoring.
+Start the system and begin processing frames with performance monitoring.

 **Behavior:**
 - Starts all worker threads